MousaviLaleh/Election_Analysis/README.md

 ### Election Audit Summary
 Using a programming language like Python, and writing scripts in Python has many advantages like automating processes, fast execution of the code, and reusing the code for similar projects. <br/>
 This code quickly returns numerous data for a U.S. Congressional Precinct in Colorado, but can be easily used but for other elections as well.
-This code will automatically:
+This code will automatically :
 - find candidates names,
 - find counties,
 - count votes for each candidate and calculate vote percentage,